-- (e) Restitution Only in cases involving University property.
-Restitution must be submitted to the appropriate University department in a manner that is approved by that University department. - (f) Conduct Probation A period of time during which any further violations of the Student Conduct Code may result in more serious sanctions being imposed.
-Some of the restrictions that may be placed on the student during the probationary period include, but are not limited to: participation in student activities, representation of the University on athletic teams or in other leadership positions, entrance into University residence halls or other areas of campus, or contact with another specified person(s). - (g) Disciplinary Probation A period of time during which any further violation of the Student Conduct Code puts the student's status with the University in jeopardy.
-If the student is found "responsible" for another violation of the Code during the period of Disciplinary Probation, serious consideration will be given to imposing a sanction of Suspension, Dismissal, or Expulsion from the University.
-Some of the restrictions that may be placed on the student during the probationary period include, but are not limited to, participation in University or student activities, representation of the University on athletic teams or in other leadership positions, entrance into University residence halls or other areas of campus, or contact with another specified person(s). - (h) Change in University Housing assignment. - (i) Exclusion (either temporary or permanent) from University Housing. - (j) Suspension Separation from the University for a specified period, not to exceed two (2) years.
-This may include restricted access to campus and/or other specified activities. - (k) Dismissal Separation from the University for at least two years and up to seven years.
-Readmission is possible but not guaranteed and will only be considered after the two to seven year time allotted from the effective date of the dismissal, based on meeting all readmission criteria and obtaining clearance from the Dean of Students or designee.
-This may include restricted access to campus and/or other specified activities. - (1) Expulsion Separation from the University without the possibility of readmission.
-This may include restricted access to campus and/or other specified activities. - (m) Withholding of diplomas, transcripts, or other records.
+Conduct Code may result in more serious sanctions being imposed.
+Some of the restrictions that may be placed on the student organization during the probationary period include, but are not limited to: participation in student activities, representation of the University on athletic teams or in other leadership positions, entrance into University residence halls or other areas of campus, or contact with another specified person(s). - (f) Disciplinary Probation A period of time during which any further violation of the Student Organization Conduct Code puts the student organization's status with the University in jeopardy.
+If the student organization is found "responsible" for another violation of the Code during the period of Disciplinary Probation, serious consideration will be given to imposing a sanction of Suspension or Dismissal from the University.
+Some of the restrictions that may be placed on the student organization during the probationary period include, but are not limited to barring or limiting some or all of the organization's activities and/or privileges (including, but not limited to: social activities; intramural competition; organizational competition; Homecoming; eligibility to receive any University award or honorary recognition; privilege to occupy a position of leadership or responsibility in any University student organization governing body, publication, or activity; or ability to represent the University in an official capacity or position), entrance into University residence halls or other areas of campus, or contact with another specified person(s).

+- (g) Suspension Separation from the University for a specified period, not to exceed two (2) years.
+This may include restricted access to campus and/or other specified activities.
+Some of the restrictions that may be placed on the student organization during the suspension period include, but are not limited to barring or limiting some or all of the organization's activities and/or privileges (including, but not limited to: social activities; intramural competition; organizational competition; Homecoming; eligibility to receive any University award or honorary recognition; privilege to occupy a position of leadership or responsibility in any University student organization governing body, publication, or activity; or ability to represent the University in an official capacity or position), entrance into University residence halls or other areas of campus, or contact with another specified person(s).
+While on suspension the student organization loses it University recognition and/or registration for the suspension period.
+While an organization is suspended, it may not use University resources or participate as an organization in any University activities or events.
+Re-recognition is possible but not guaranteed and will only be considered after the end of the suspension period and based on meeting all re-recognition criteria and obtaining clearance from the University. - (h) Dismissal Prohibition of any University organization recognition and all University activities for at least two (2) years and up to seven (7) years.
+Re-recognition is possible but not guaranteed and will only be considered after the two to seven year time allotted from the effective date of the dismissal, based on meeting all re-recognition criteria and obtaining clearance from the Dean of Students or designee.
+This may include restrictions on any and all activities, functions, and governance of the organization.